dtubbenhauer/monoidgrowth/README.md

 process_csv("semigroups_data.csv", "semigroups_results.csv", start_row=0,prime=11, timeout=100)
 ```

 The output is written to a file as in the first link above.
-The file has three columns: the monoid ID, the order of the group of units, and the magma output giving the constants \(v_0w_0^T[1]\) for each projective indecomposable \(kM\)-module.
+The file has three columns: the monoid ID, the order of the group of units, and the magma output giving the constants $v_0w_0^T[1]$ for each projective indecomposable $kM$-module.

 We note that the *smallsemi* package of GAP gives the multiplication table of all monoids up to isomorphism and anti-isomorphism, so to check for all monoids of order 4 we also have to consider the opposites of
 the monoid algebras considered above.
 This may be done by working with the right regular representations instead.